Stochastic Neural Network Symmetrisation in Markov Categories: Introduction

-for all $x \in \X$, $g \in \G$, where $g \cdot k : \X \to \Y$ denotes the Markov kernel that first samples from $k$ and then deterministically applies $g$ to the result.
-If \eqref{eq:equivariance-stochastic} holds, we can obtain a suitable $k$ by defining $k(dy|x)$ as the distribution of $f(x, \bm{U})$.
-Markov kernels therefore subsume our discussion above, and will serve as our primary case of interest in what follows.
+for all $x \in \X$, $g \in \G$, where the right-hand side denotes the \emph{pushforward} of $k(dy|x)$ by $g$, or in other words the distribution of $g \cdot \bm{Y}$ when $\bm{Y} \sim k(dy|x)$.
+See Figure \ref{fig:equivariance} for an illustration.
+If \eqref{eq:equivariance-stochastic} holds, we can always obtain an equivariant Markov kernel $k$ by defining $k(dy|x)$ as the distribution of $f(x, \bm{U})$.
+Markov kernels therefore subsume our discussion above, and are our main case of interest in what follows.

+In the machine learning literature, stochastic equivariance is often defined in terms of conditional \emph{densities} rather than Markov kernels.
+Specifically, a conditional density $p(y|x)$ is said to be equivariant if

+for all $x \in \X$, $y \in \Y$, and $g \in \G$, where it is assumed implicitly that the action on $\Y$ has unit Jacobian \citep[Proposition 1]{xu2022geodiff}.
+This condition has appeared in the context of generative modelling \citep{xu2022geodiff,hoogeboom2022equivariant,anand2022protein,yim2023se3} and reinforcement learning \citep{brehmer2023edgi,yang2024equibot}, and in situations where uncertainty quantification is required \citep{minartz2024equivariant}.
+It is also relevant for the probabilistic symmetrisation method of \citet{kim2023learning}, who require this to hold for a particular subcomponent of their model.
+Given its close resemblance to the original deterministic condition \eqref{eq:equivariance}, we regard the kernel-based condition \eqref{eq:equivariance-stochastic-markov-desideratum} as a more natural starting definition of stochastic equivariance and will emphasise this in what follows.
+However, as Proposition \ref{prop:stochastic-equivariance-density} below shows, the density-based definition can be recovered as a special case of this, and so we do not lose generality with this approach.

 \paragraph{Markov categories}